nuxeo-sandbox/nuxeo-palette/README.md

 * Collection support
 * More control on the grid through widget properties (like columns and row, max size...) that are hardcoded in the js part.
 * Enable a possibility to get the items in the right order.
-* Fix the custom call to jQuery within the widget (it breaks other JQuery plugins deployed before)